taalhavras/ucal/README.md

 is a wholly separate store.
 Applications using this will probably be interested in `lib/iana/*`, specifically `lib/iana/conversion.hoon`.
 To use `timezone-store` you'll need to populate it with some data.
 You can either clone the repo linked above or copy specific files into your urbit.
 Which files?
 You'll want the ones roughly named for continents (i.e. `northamerica`, `asia`, etc.)
 Note that since the files in question don't have extensions, you'll need to rename them (just adding `.txt` is sufficient).
+There is a script in this repo that does this - run `import-timezones.sh DIR` to import all the files into the supplied directory.
 Once you've imported the files you want into your urbit you can import them into `timezone-store` with
 ```
 :timezone-store &timezone-store-action [%import-files ~[/path/to/first/file /path/to/second/file]]